Services Provided By The Practice

 This is the antenatal review clinic and is again facilitated by the midwives.
 Patients should bring a sample of urine to the clinic.
 The review appointment will normally only take between five and ten minutes.
 The waiting time is minimal, as there are usually at least two midwives on duty, which means that two patients are being seen at any one time.

-Patients who have reached 16 weeks' gestation will be advised to attend the GP for their pertussis vaccination, which can be administered before they leave the clinic.
+Patients who have reached 16 weeks' gestation will be advised to attend the Practice Nurse for their pertussis vaccination.
+Patients can make an appointment for this at the reception desk.